AndreaVinars/Mesh---FEM---NN/README.md

-# Mesh---FEM---FNN
-Automated generation of 2D finite element meshes with parametric, rotatable elliptical holes will be used in computational mechanics and machine learning workflows.
-Goal: predicting Young's modulus with >95% accuracy from the input of the dimensions and positions of the elliptic holes.

 # Predicting Young's Modulus with Feedforward Neural Networks from Parametric FEA

-This project aims to train a feedforward neural network to predict the modulus of elasticity (Young's modulus) of a 2D plate with two variable, rotatable elliptical holes, based solely on geometric input parameters.
-The dataset is generated using finite element simulations (FEM) in CalculiX, with plates of fixed dimensions and varying ellipse parameters as inputs.
+This project aims to train a neural network to predict the effective elastic modulus ($E_{eff}$) of a perforated plate based on hole geometry.
+Using Computational Homogenization principles, the effective stiffness is derived from the averaged stress-strain response calculated via FEM.

+---

+## Project Status

+This project is currently under active development.

+- [x] **Phase 1:** Parametric mesh generation with GMSH (Completed)
+- [ ] **Phase 2:** FEM simulation integration with CalculiX (In Progress)
+- [ ] **Phase 3:** Neural Network training & Validation (Planned)

 ---